Nanomatrix: Scalable Construction of Crowded Biological Environments: Technical Overview

-During the rendering, when the camera moves to a new location, the \textbf{cell cache manager} will update the active cells, as well as the pointers to the cell cache, and then submit the cells that need to be generated to the \textbf{atomistic models construction}.
+During the rendering, when the camera moves to a new location \rh{and if necessary} the \textbf{cell cache manager} will update the active cells, as well as the pointers to the cell cache, and then submit the cells that need to be generated to the \textbf{atomistic models construction}.
 This procedure populates the proteins in the cells using {GW-tiles} and {seamless tiling recipe}.
 The constructed scene is rendered in two passes.
 In the first pass, each active cell computes a full-screen image of their portion of the atomistic models using hardware-accelerated ray tracing that is available on GPUs.
-The resulted images are then composited in the second render pass to form the final rendered image.
-During the compositing render pass, if the ray hits an atom in one of the active cells' image buffers, the closest hit is used to assign the final color and the ambient occlusion value is computed.
-Otherwise, the {\it texture map} is used to texture the scene mesh.
+The resulting images are then composited in the second rendering pass to form the finally rendered image.
+During the compositing rendering pass, if the ray hits an atom in one of the active cells' image buffers, the closest hit is used to assign the final color and the ambient occlusion value is computed.
+Otherwise, the {\it \rh{packed} texture map} is used to texture meshes in the scene.